StableLib/stablelib/README.md

 Principles
 ----------

-* Correctness first, perfomance later.
+* Correctness first, performance later.
 * Clear code is better than short.
 * Better usability means fewer bugs.
-* Typing is good, but not too much.
+* Types are good, but not too much.

 Documentation